-- Alternatively, you can use a frost blanket to protect the plant from cold stress.
+- Alternatively, use a frost blanket to protect the plant from cold stress.

 - Keep them away from heaters and radiator shelves in the winter because open flames and central heating could harm the plant.

-- Check the soil for dryness regularly as the temperature rises over 90 degrees Fahrenheit and increase the watering frequency.
+- Regularly check the soil for dryness as the temperature rises over 90 degrees Fahrenheit and increases the watering frequency.

 - Warm the soil using heating pads for tiny plants in cold weather.